jaspervdj/jaspervdj/posts/2015-01-20-haskell-design-patterns-extended-modules.markdown

 have to expose `Data.HashMap.Strict.Extended` from `acmecorp-core`, which feels weird.

-A simple solution is to create an proprietary `unordered-containers-extended` package, which is obviously not uploaded to the public Hackage.
+A simple solution is to create an `unordered-containers-extended` package (which is **not** uploaded to the public Hackage for obvious reasons).
 Then, you can export `Data.HashMap.Strict.Extended` from there.

 This solution creates quite a lot of overhead.
-Having many modules is a great thing, since they are easy to manage -- they are just files after all.
-Managing many packages, however, is harder: every package introduces a significant amount of overhead: for example, repos need to be maintained, and dependencies need to be managed explicitly in the cabal file.
+Having many modules is fine, since they are easy to manage -- they are just files after all.
+Managing many packages, however, is harder: every package introduces a significant amount of
+overhead: for example, repos need to be maintained, and dependencies need to be managed explicitly in the cabal file.

-An alternative solution is to simply put all of these modules together in a proprietary `hackage-extended` package.
+An alternative solution is to simply put all of these modules together in a `hackage-extended` package.
 This solves the maintenance overhead and still gives you a very clean module hierarchy.

 # Conclusion